hexonaut/guni-lev/README.md

-Easy leverage for G-UNI contract: https://etherscan.io/address/0x0388c96bbd7c7a9cb128386c90987af526db85d7#writeContract
+Easy leverage for G-UNI contract: https://etherscan.io/address/0xf30cE3B3564D0D12b1B240013299c7f12Fd5bd0f#writeContract

 Steps are:

 ```
-1. vat.hope(0x0388c96BBD7C7A9Cb128386c90987af526db85d7)
+1. vat.hope(0xf30cE3B3564D0D12b1B240013299c7f12Fd5bd0f)
-2. dai.approve(0x0388c96BBD7C7A9Cb128386c90987af526db85d7, AMOUNT)
+2. dai.approve(0xf30cE3B3564D0D12b1B240013299c7f12Fd5bd0f, AMOUNT)
 3. guniLev.wind(AMOUNT, MIN_AMOUNT_EXPECTED_IN_WALLET_AFTER_TX)
-4. vat.nope(0x0388c96BBD7C7A9Cb128386c90987af526db85d7)		// For safety
+4. vat.nope(0xf30cE3B3564D0D12b1B240013299c7f12Fd5bd0f)		// For safety
 ```

 MIN_AMOUNT_EXPECTED_IN_WALLET_AFTER_TX can be gathered by querying getWindEstimates().
-Use the first value returned and set it slightly below that value to deal with Curve slippage.
+Use the first value returned and set it slightly below that value to deal with G-UNI slippage.
 You will need at least AMOUNT of Dai in your wallet.
 Use this at your own risk.

+Unwind is a little finicky at the moment.